cloudflare/cloudflare-docs/content/cloudflare-for-platforms/cloudflare-for-saas/start/advanced-settings/custom-origin.md

 - **Origin server name** (default): Set SNI to the custom origin

-  - If custom origin is `custom-origin.example`, then the SNI is `custom-origin.example`.
+  - If custom origin is `custom-origin.example.com`, then the SNI is `custom-origin.example.com`.

 - **Host header**: Set SNI to the host header (or a host header override)